CodeMovie/code-movie-runtime/README.md

 Go to the next or previous keyframe respectively, unless the corresponding `cm-beforeframechange` event gets cancelled.
 Returns a number indicating the new keyframe.

+### method `go(value: number): number`

+Sets the current keyframe to the specified value just like the setter for `current` does.
+Coerces and rounds input values to integers and clamps them to the range of available keyframes.
+Returns the current keyframe.

 ### Event `cm-beforeframechange` (bubbles, cancelable, not composed)

 Fires before a frame change occurs.
 Call `preventDefault()` on the event to stop the frame change from happening.
 You can inspect the event target's `current` property to figure out the current frame and the event target's `nextCurrent` property to see what the next frame is going to be and then decide whether or not you want to to stop the frame change.